Vicki L. Hanson: Career and research

 In 2000 IBM formed a Worldwide Accessibility Center and Hanson took on the management of the newly formed Accessibility Research Group.
 A primary output of this effort was Web Accessibility Technology (for Internet Explorer) and accessibilityWorks (for Firefox), browser extensions that allowed people with visual, motor, and cognitive disabilities to modify Web content on the fly to meet their needs.
 Initially tested with older adults through SeniorNet and other organizations serving older adults, it was subsequently deployed in 26 countries through numerous non-profit organizations.
 In 2003, the National Disabilities Council named it Product of the Year.
 In 2004, it received the Best New Ability Research Award from the New Freedom Foundation and the Applied Research da Vinci award from the National Multiple Sclerosis Society.
 In 2006 it brought IBM recognition as the Goodwill Partner of the Year, and in 2008 it received Lighthouse International’s Corporate Visionary award.
 In 2011, accessibilityWorks was donated to the Global Inclusive Infrastructure project as a key open source component.
 Later work included the world's first fully accessible 3D virtual world.

 In 2009 Hanson joined the School of Computing at the University of Dundee in Scotland as Professor and Chair of Accessible Technology.
 Working with Newcastle University, she launched the Social Inclusion Through the Digital Economy (SiDE) project aimed at ensuring that all people, regardless of age or disability, were not left behind as the world became more digitally linked.
 The success of this effort motivated a broadening of the work in the BESiDE project, targeting both technology and architectural design aspects of the Built Environment of older adult care homes.

-In 2011, Hanson accepted an appointment at the Rochester Institute of Technology as a Distinguished Professor where she built a team to continue research in support of the disabled and older adults.
-In 2018, she was named Executive Director and Chief Executive Officer of ACM.
+In 2013, Hanson accepted an appointment at the Rochester Institute of Technology as a distinguished professor where she built a team to continue research in support of the disabled and older adults.
+In 2018, she was named executive director and chief executive officer of ACM.

+Death

+Hanson died on January 20, 2026.

 Awards and honors

 Hanson was named an ACM Fellow in 2004, a Fellow Chartered Information Technology Professional of the British Computer Society in 2008, a recipient of the Royal Society Wolfson Research Merit Award in 2009, and a Fellow of the Royal Society of Edinburgh in 2013.
 She received the ACM SIGCHI Social Impact Award in 2008, the Women of Vision ABIE Award for Social Impact in 2013, and the ACM SIGACCESS Award for Outstanding Contributions to Computing and Accessibility in 2014.
-Hanson was awarded on Honorary Doctorate from Newcastle University in 2017 as part of the 60th anniversary of computing at the University.
+Hanson was awarded an Honorary Doctorate from Newcastle University in 2017 as part of the 60th anniversary of computing at the University.

 She was elected to the ACM SIGCHI Academy in 2017 and the National Academy of Engineering in 2020.